makrai/notes/jurafsky-slp/ed2-ch15-unification.md

-Jurafsky, Daniel and Martin, James H
+Daniel Jurafsky and James H Martin
-Speech and Language Processing (2Nd Edition)
+Speech and Language Processing (2nd Edition)
 2009

 # 15 Features and Unification